Healing Talks Back

 My “S” Angle story started with the disintegration of my first marriage, circa 2002.
 I know this sounds melodramatic, but I honestly thought I might die from the pain of that rejection.
 As a young woman of faith, divorce was my worst nightmare, something that I honestly never saw coming.
 As one might expect, I experienced deep feelings of betrayal, abandonment and personal loss.
 But what caught me off guard—what I didn’t anticipate, even as I began to accept the inevitability of our divorce itself—was the traumatic process of slowly uncovering my husband’s hidden sexual life.
 Those “drip-drip” discoveries compounded my original wave of shock and grief, introducing me to a reality I struggled to comprehend.

 Fast-forward a few years.
 Emerging from that experience, I received “a second chance” at life and love.
 I engaged my next serious romance older and wiser, with different needs and expectations.
 I chose a man I believed wouldn’t leave me, seemingly committed to emotional intimacy, and someone who would fight like hell for me and our relationship—which I believe he did at various points.
 We knew that our marriage wouldn’t be easy, so we both committed that when things got tough, we would pursue whatever support we needed to make it work.
-Before long, I realized that “S” issues were once again threatening to implode my most intimate relationship—and even though these new behaviors were notably different than the ones I’d discovered in my first marriage, I found myself tweaked into a keenly familiar emotional dynamic, one I now recognize as compound trauma (C-PTSD).
+Before long, I realized that “S” issues were once again threatening to implode my most intimate relationship—and even though these new behaviors were notably different than the ones I’d discovered in my first marriage, I found myself tweaked into a keenly familiar emotional dynamic, one I now recognize as complex trauma (C-PTSD).
 This time around, I was grateful to have a husband who humbly acknowledged his personal “S” issues, willing to seek solutions to a problem that had haunted him for decades.
 Together, he and I reached out for help, desperate to avoid the breakdown of our beautiful-but-struggling romance.

 The powerful part of this story—and the reason I consider it a legitimate part of my coaching website—is the fact that my husband and I DID find help, both independently and together.
 We connected with a network of knowledgeable professionals (therapists, coaches, educators, authors, clinicians) and non-professional support communities.
 These people quickly recognized our self-defeating behaviors and intimacy-killing disorders, a long list that included sex addiction, emotional trauma, family-of-origin issues, codependence, fear, anger and clinical depression.
 Our support team never labeled us or put us in a box.
 They didn’t dictate our decisions, or tell us what we “ought to” do.
 Instead, they gave us tools to repair our relationship and heal ourselves.
 Those resources gave us a concrete foundation for healing and recovery, both separately and together.
 In short, they gave our relationship a true, fighting chance.